dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 *What do you gain in exchange?*

 **Bonded to a tank**:
-You gain also {{< spell 327037 "Kindred Protection" >}}, so 40% of the damage you wi ll take will be transferred to your co-tank - except the damage that got transferred from him at the same time.
+You gain also {{< spell 327037 "Kindred Protection" >}}, so 40% of the damage you will take will be transferred to your co-tank - except the damage that got transferred from him at the same time.
 Mind that this only shifts damage and should only be used if one of you is dying to a certain mechanic otherwise.

 **Bonded to a healer**:
 {{< spell 327071 "Kindred Focus" >}}, for the next 10s you receive 30% of the healing dealt by your bonded parter.